MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 By default, four properties are returned in a table and five or more are returned in a list.
 Some commands use custom formatting to override how many properties are displayed by default in a table.
-There are several Format-* cmdlets which can be used to manually override these defaults.
-The most common ones are Format-Table and Format-List, both of which will be covered in an upcoming chapter.
+There are several `Format-*` cmdlets that can be used to manually override these defaults.
+The most common ones are `Format-Table` and `Format-List`, both of which will be covered in an upcoming chapter.

-Wildcard characters can be used when specifying the property names with Select-Object.
+Wildcard characters can be used when specifying the property names with `Select-Object`.

 ```powershell
 Get-Service -Name w32time | Select-Object -Property Status, DisplayName, Can*